 1. Get something to eat

 Start your layover with a meal.
-There are over 15 eateries here, with several cafes and to-go options.
+There are close to 20 eateries here, with several cafes and to-go options.
 Sit-down restaurants Tierra Firma and Air Margaritaville are good for leisurely dining.
 International chains include Cinnabon, Subway, Quizno’s, and Domino’s.
-Eateries all close by 10pm, so do plan ahead for mid-night snacks if you will be spending the night.
+Eateries all close by 10:00PM (although they may open 24 hours during high season), so do plan ahead for mid-night snacks if you will be spending the night.

 2. Visit the lounge